Elonius/BoeingSocialResponsibility/BoeingPresentation.md

 - until the plane's angle becomes too much and it stalls, or becomes too negative and nose dives to the ground -->

+# 787 Dreamliner Safety Concerns
-- South Carolina Factory producing 787 Dreamliners
+South Carolina Factory producing 787 Dreamliners
   - Production very rushed, safety concerns ignored by mgmt
   - Metal shavings, string of lights and a ladder all left inside the bodies of planes that the Federal Aviation Administration (F.A.A.) took on test flights
 <!-- Talk about their corporate beliefs from the previous slide where they said they were promoting a safe work environment -->

+# Wildfire Negligence Lawsuit
-- Boeing Co. was accused of negligence tied to a wildfire that tore through Malibu, California, in November and that purportedly started on the grounds of the nearby, disused Rocketdyne testing site.
+Boeing Co. was accused of negligence tied to a wildfire that tore through Malibu, California, in November and that purportedly started on the grounds of the nearby, disused Rocketdyne testing site.
 <!-- The site was abandoned and Boeing wasn't taking any steps to keep the site safe from dry brush buildup.
 The Fire killed 3, burned about 100,000 acres and
 destroyed 1,500 structures in and around Malibu -->

-# Negative Press and Lawsuits (cont'd)
+# Racial Harassment Lawsuit
-- "Boeing employee wins racial harassment, discrimination lawsuit against company, which has 5 lawsuits on the way", 15 Jul 2018
+"Boeing employee wins racial harassment, discrimination lawsuit against company, which has 5 lawsuits on the way", 15 Jul 2018
   <!-- Boeing says proper corporate channels weren't followed, but doesn't deny the descrimination of the employee -->

+# Firing an Employee Over Safety Concerns
-- Boeing wrongfully fired an employee who sounded alrms over repeated alleged safety violations
+Boeing wrongfully fired an employee who sounded alarms over repeated alleged safety violations
 <!-- This firing was for an employee at the North Carolina Dreamliner factory, for a company that says safety is a priority and workers should be able to speak their mind
 they sure haven't been letting employees speak their mind about safety concerns -->

+# 57 Million Dollar 401(k) Lawsuit
-- Boeing to pay $57 million to settle a lawsuit in which employees accused the company of mismanaging their 401(k) retirement plans
+Boeing to pay $57 million to settle a lawsuit in which employees accused the company of mismanaging their 401(k) retirement plans

 <!-- ^ Talking points ^
 TODO: Add talking points for each lawsuit